ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 ```

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d` and explain what they do.

+value of c = 7
+perform operations on the right hand side of the equals sign and then assign that value to c on the left

 ## Question 3